mauritssilvis/types/java/src/main/java/nl/mauritssilvis/types/java/string/README.md

 ## Introduction

-With this part of the [Types](https://github.com/mauritssilvis/types) > [Java](../../../../../../../..) project, I provide implementations of the string data type in Java.
+With this part of the [Java types](../../../../../../../..) project, I provide implementations of the string data type in Java.

 Below, I give an overview of the different [implementations](#1-implementations) I considered.